melanchall/drywetmidi/Docs/articles/tools/Objects-merging.md

     });
 ```

-Now objects will be merged if the distance between them from `0` to `1` second.
-So tolerance is maximum distance between two objects to consider them as nearby.
+Now objects will be merged if the distance between them is from `0` to `1` second.
+So tolerance is the maximum distance between two objects to consider them as nearby.
 Please take a look at how tolerance (`T`) affects process of merging:

 ![Objects merging tolerance](images/Merger/MergeObjects/MergeObjects-Tolerance.png)

-Of course merging available not for objects collections only.
+Of course merging is available not for objects collections only.
 You can use also [MergeObjects](xref:Melanchall.DryWetMidi.Tools.Merger.MergeObjects*) methods on [MidiFile](xref:Melanchall.DryWetMidi.Core.MidiFile) and [TrackChunk](xref:Melanchall.DryWetMidi.Core.TrackChunk):

 ```csharp
 midiFile.MergeObjects(